Griefed/ServerPackCreator/README.md

       - CLIENTMODS= # Comma-separated.
 Client-side mods to delete from server pack.
     volumes:
       - /host/path/todata:data # Created modpacks and server packs will be here
+    ports:
+      - 8080:8080 # Port at which ServerPackCreator will be accessible at.
+Only needed when setting STARTUP_PARAMETER to web.
 ```

 ### Using CLI: